WJie12/DGM4SCA/README.md

 This repo is the final project for CS280.
 This project implemented a semi-supervised learning extended generative model for single-cell cell type annotation.

-Compared with the SCANVI model, we adopted the idea of WAE which uses the W The code structure is mainly inspired by [scvi](https://github.com/YosefLab/scVI)
+Compared with the SCANVI model, we adopted the idea of WAE.
+The code structure is mainly inspired by [scvi](https://github.com/YosefLab/scVI)

 # How to run